vuryleo/naiveCPU/README.md

 Memory Mapping
 --------------
-0000 ~ 7FFF physical memory
+0000 ~ 7FFF physical memory, so only 31KB of memory is available
 FF00 ~ FFFF BIOS

 VGA